ar4210/Data-Analysis/README.md

   * Compared to original data analysis, mine uses floating point zeroes as opposed to integer zeroes.

 ### CNMF_E.ipynb
-  * Jupyter NB script that uses the CaImAn package to perform CNMFE analysis on imaging data that has already been pre processed by Inscopix software.
+  * Jupyter NB script that uses the CaImAn package to perform Motion Correction and CNMFE analysis on imaging data.
-    * This script will be run using a secure remote server.
+    * This script will be run using an ssh server.
 Instructions for doing so will be included below when it has been set up.

   IF YOU DO NOT HAVE ANACONDA INSTALLED:
   1. Log into ssh server using $ssh <your_uni>@<remote_server>